gruyaume/goops/README.md

 ### Unit Testing

 [`goopstest`](goopstest/README.md) is a unit testing framework for `goops` charms.
 It allows you to simulate Juju environments and test your charm logic without needing a live Juju controller.

+### Design principles

+- **Reliability**: Our top priority is building predictable and robust charms.
+- **Simplicity**: `goops` serves as a minimal mapping between Juju concepts and Go constructs.
+It is not a framework; it does not impose charm design patterns.

+### Contributing

+Contributions to `goops` are welcome!
+For details on how to contribute, please refer to the [Contributing Guide](CONTRIBUTING.md).

+### Discussion

+If you have questions, feedback, announcements, or ideas, please [Open a New Discussion](https://github.com/gruyaume/goops/discussions).

 ### Juju compatibility